CycloneDX/cdxgen/README.md

 ![cdxgen logo](cdxgen.png)

-This tool creates a valid and compliant [CycloneDX][cyclonedx-homepage] Software Bill-of-Materials (SBOM) containing an aggregate of all project dependencies for c/c++, node.js, php, python, ruby, rust, java, .Net, dart, haskell, elixir, and Go projects in XML and JSON format.
+cdxgen is a cli tool and a library to create a valid and compliant [CycloneDX][cyclonedx-homepage] Software Bill-of-Materials (SBOM) containing an aggregate of all project dependencies for c/c++, node.js, php, python, ruby, rust, java, .Net, dart, haskell, elixir, and Go projects in JSON format.
 CycloneDX 1.5 is a lightweight SBOM specification that is easily created, human and machine-readable, and simple to parse.

 When used with plugins, cdxgen could generate an SBoM for Linux docker images and even VMs running Linux or Windows operating system.